vpelss/sudoku/Sudoku_Algorithm.md

 A recursive algorithm could be used, but as my algorithm works, I did not follow that route.

 The next article will cover the task of removing numbers from the Sudoku Game Array so we can have a Sudoku puzzle with only one possible solution.

+# Sudoku Algorithm Part 2 Removing numbers from the board

+So we now have a 9 x 9 grid with numbers that fit the constraints of Sudoku rules:

+1. Each row must contain the numbers 1 to 9.
+2. Each column must contain the numbers 1 to 9.
+3. Each of the nine 3 x 3 local square must contain the numbers 1 to 9.

+Now we have to remove numbers from the board one at a time.
+We can’t just remove any number.
+Each time we remove a number we will need to verify that the board can be solved.
+In essence, we will need to  try and solve the Sudoku puzzle each time we remove another number using the methods (ns,hs,np,ir,xw,yw) listed below.
+If we only use the simplest methods to see if the puzzle can be solved, then our puzzle will be simpler.
+For example using only ns and hs methods we will have a very simple Sudoku puzzle.
+If we use all the methods (ns,hs,np,ir,xw,yw) our puzzle has the potential to be more difficult.

+So obviously we need to write a Sudoku solving algorithm with the ability to try all the methods (ns,hs,np,ir,xw,yw).

+My Sudoku solving algorithm uses a while loop: while ( ($blanksquaresleft == 1) and ($solvable == 1) ) {keep randomly blanking cells and try to solve the Sudoku grid}
+If we can solve the Sudoku grid,  return a success code. $solvable == 1

+The $solvable variable is set to 1 if we have at least filled in one blank square during the last loop.
+This at least gives us the hope that this 9 x 9 grid is solvable.
+If, during the last loop, we did not fill in any blank squares, this Sudoku grid is not solvable, so quit and return our failure. ????

+$LpNS, $LpHS, etc are return variables indicating that we filled in $LpNS number of cells for that type of Sudoku fill algorithm NS. if ( ($LpNS > 0) or ($LpHS > 0) ) {$solvable = 1} #still might be solvable! keep going else {$solvable = 0} #our algorithm can’t solve this board! quit and return a failure code

+We loop until we cannot fill in another cell or we complete the Sudoku puzzle.
+If we cannot fill in a cell, we return a fail condition, replace the number in the last random cell we tried to remove, and remove another number from a randomly selected cell.
+If we finally fill in all the Sudoku cells we return successfully and try to remove yet another random cell from the Sudoku board and try and solve that board.

+My breakout condition for the Sudoku number removal loop, is set by a time limit.
+My code is sufficiently fast that 5 seconds is plenty to get the Suduku board down to 25 visible numbers.

+The next part we need to code are the algorithms to actually fill in the blank squares.
+See the next article.